ShoshinNikita/rview/README.md

                                             more time (+32% on average) and requires more resources.
                                     - jpeg: fast thumbnail generation, large files

---thumbnails-cache-size           Max total size of cached thumbnails (default: 500Mi)
+--thumbnails-cache-size           Max size of thumbnail cache (default: 500Mi)

 --thumbnails-workers-count        Number of workers for thumbnail generation (default: # of threads)